microsoft/dstoolkit-mlops-v2/docs/design-decisions/ModelPromotion.md

         - Observability: Leverages MLFlow to publish key metrics.
         - Documentation: Comprehensive documentation for using the model factory, integrating new models, model promotion process, dataset management, automated model inferencing, MLOps / CI / CD, observability and metrics, etc.

-This approach allocates separate, dedicated repositories for both data scientist's experimentation ("prototyping repo") and the model factory.
-Data scientists are free to make quick, iterative experimental changes in the prototyping repo, free from the string engineering fundamentals of the model factory.
+This approach allocates separate, dedicated repositories for both data scientist's experimentation ("prototyping repo") and the [dstoolkit-mlops-v2](https://github.com/microsoft/dstoolkit-mlops-v2) based model factory.
+Data scientists are free to make quick, iterative experimental changes in the prototyping repo, without the constraints of the strict engineering fundamentals of the model factory.
 Once a model meets the expected quality / criteria, the model, associated training datasets and automated / inference tests are copied and integrated into the model factory using a defined promotion process.

 Pros:

 - **Freedom for Experimentation**: Working in a dedicated / independent repo provides data scientists the freedom to experiment and iterate quickly without the constraints of the strict engineering fundamentals applied in the model factory.
 Each change does not need to be production ready / deployable.
 - **Only Production Candidate Models Registered**: Because data science experimentation is confined to the dedicated data science repository, only models that are candidates for production are integrated into the model framework.
-This reduces clutter and provides a clean history by regulating experimental models to the data science repository.
+This reduces clutter and provides a clean git history by regulating experimental models, files and related data to the data science repository.
 - **Self-Documenting Experimentation**: Because data science experimentation is done in its own repository, a history of experimental / prototyping changes is preserved in the source control history.
 This can be used for later reference or if new modeling techniques come available and we want to revisit an experiment with a base model.

 Cons:

 - **Models Require Integration**: Once models developed in the data science repo meet the requirements, they can be promoted, at which time they must be explicitly integrated into the model factory.
 This merging process takes time and is a tax on productivity.
-This process is outlined below.
+This process is outlined in the [Model Promotion Process](#model-promotion-process) section below.

 The cons associated with having two repos can be minimized by: